 Sadly, lead singer Michael Been, who is the father of Black Rebel Motorcycle Club's (the group) frontman, passed away in 2010, aged 60.

-Another group formed in California, this time in Los Angeles - in 1977, are Great White, who made their sole appearance on the ARIA singles chart this week in 1989 with "Once Bitten Twice Shy".
+Another group formed in California, this time in Los Angeles - in 1977, are Great White, who made their first appearance on the ARIA singles chart this week in 1989 with "Once Bitten Twice Shy".
 The track was originally performed by Ian Hunter in 1975, and peaked at number 29 (though spent 30 weeks in the top 100) in Australia in September of that year.
 A cover version by Australian band The Angels became a number 43 hit locally in February 1992.

 Great White's version of "Once Bitten Twice Shy" gave the song a rockier edge, but it was less successful down under, barely reaching the top 150.
 This version had much greater success in the band's homeland, however, where it peaked at number 5 on the Billboard Hot 100 in August 1989.
 Their version also also peaked at number 83 in the UK in August 1989.
 Great White will pay us another visit in 1991.